anderson-martin/interactive-eLearning/README.md

 # interactive-eLearning

-Apprix Oy is specialized in providing interatcive applications to big companies, by which they can educate their employees.
-As hobby, I have recreated one of their sample apps by JavaScript and made it responsive (Orginal app was in FLash and non-responsive).
+I found an eLearning application, which was designed in FLash and non-responsive, and recreated it with JavaScript; its now responsive.
 Eventhough,  this app is tiny but it's highly interactive and it took me some time to create it.
 You can see it live in here: http://interactive-elearning.herokuapp.com

 With help of this app, users should fill out the blank spaces and then answer to the correspondent quiz (each blank space has it's own quiz).
 Drag & dropping the answers is possible in tablets & mobile devices too, however, to get the best experience, it's recommended that users access the application from a dekstop system.